 British artists Barbara Hepworth and Ben Nicholson were fellow Associate members and among the earliest to show work at its annual Cahiers exhibition.
 When they moved to Hampstead, London, they invited Mondrian, as he had been both friend and mentor.
 They found him a studio at 60 Parkhill Rd, Belsize Park and he was based there from September 1938 to September 1940.
 It now bears a blue plaque marking his stay there.
 Mondrian didn’t need much encouraging to leave France; he had feared the rise of Hitler ever since discovering he was on a Nazi blacklist.
 In 1937 two Mondrian works were exhibited in Hitler’s Degenerative Art Exhibition.

 Mondrian painted his studio-flat in the style of his paintings

 Hepworth recalls how the artist transformed the drab looking flat into a stimulating work environment and home, buying cheap furniture from Camden Town and painting it all white.
-Visitors later commented on how he used his signature avant-garde art style on the walls, furniture, kitchen items – anything that needed the appropriate vibe.
-Nicholson adds that its new decor gave the artist the energy and feel of the South of France.
+Visitors later commented on how he used his signature style on the walls, furniture, kitchen items – anything that needed a Mondrian-style revamp.
+Nicholson adds that its new decor emitted the energy and feel of the South of France.
 Situated at the bottom of his garden, it would help in the development of that inimitable style – rigid lines decorated in the intuitive placings of boxed primary colours.

-By the time of his death in 1944 aged 72, many of his London paintings were incomplete although some had been previously despatched to New York.
-Composition London, though, was not amongst these.
-Completed 1940-42, by the time of his first solo exhibition in the Big Apple it was simply titled No.11.
-It now stands in the Albright-Knox Art Gallery, Buffalo, New York.
+By the time of his death in 1944 aged 72, many of his London paintings were incomplete and some had been despatched to New York.
+Composition London was completed in 1942 and by the time of his first solo exhibition in New York it was simply titled No.11.
+The painting is now housed in the Albright-Knox Art Gallery, Buffalo, New York.
 Trafalgar Square (1939–1943) is on display at Moma, New York.